Sustainability

 Water

-At APC, our goal is to decrease the demand for potable water and keep harmful contaminates out of the local watershed.
+At APC, our goal is to decrease the demand for potable water and keep harmful contaminants out of the local watershed.

 Energy & Climate

-We are working to reduce the demand for energy, improve the efficiency of energy use, and increase our energy supply from renewable sources.
+We are working to reduce our demand for energy, improve the efficiency of our energy use, and increase our energy supply from renewable sources.

 Environmental Health